Ad-White/my-vehicle-history/README.md

 ### Site Administrator

-- As a site administrator, I should be able to sign-in to the website and have more priviledges than a general user.
+- As a site administrator, I should be able to sign-in to the website and have more privileges than a general user.

 - As a site administrator, I should be able to edit the names used for the vehicle types selection options.